-So in case you are wondering…yes I was named after Farrah Fawcett.
+I’m Farrah Blakely…and yes I was named after Farrah Fawcett.
 I take pride in that.
 Farrah Fawcett was a remarkable woman.
-I can honestly say I always felt stronger for having her name.
+I can honestly say I always felt a little stronger for having her name.
 But not always, by age 27 my life had not turned out exactly how I planned.
 I married at age 20 and had my first child by age 21 and my second child by age 27.
 Nine months after my second child was born I was separating from my then husband.
-I went out on my own creating a new world for myself.
-I always knew education for me would take me far so I went back to school, graduated with a Bachelors degree which led me to later pursue a masters degree.
-Everything seemed to be going as planned and I thought I had everything under control.
+I went out on my own creating a new world for myself not knowing anything about anything.
+I was scared as hell.
+I had no clue what I was doing or if it was going to work out.
+The one thing I always knew about myself was that I was a quick learner.
+I love to learn and education would take me far.
+So I went back to school, graduated with a Bachelors degree at 35 which led me to later pursue a masters degree.
+I finished my masters degree at 39.
+Everything seemed to be going as planned and I thought I had accomplished everything I was supposed to accomplish.

-I had left a negative relationship, obtained more than one college degree, changed my financial situation by getting a better job to take care of me and my kids, but something was still wrong.
-I had accomplished these things but in my mind, I still felt unsettled and confused about my life.
+I had left a negative relationship, I obtained more than one college degree, changed my financial situation by getting a better job to take care of me and my kids, but something was still wrong.
+I had accomplished all these things but in my mind I still felt unsettled and confused about myself and my life.
 I was still trying to prove myself.
 I was anticipating other people’s wants, ideas and thoughts of me so I wouldn’t be misjudged or taken the wrong way.
 I still wasn’t confident.

 Living from the outside